jwtk/jjwt/README.md

 ## Release Notes

+### 0.5

+- Android support!
+Android's built-in Base64 codec will be used if JJWT detects it is running in an Android environment.
+Other than Base64, all other parts of JJWT were already Android-compliant.
+Now it is fully compliant.

+- Elliptic Curve signature algorithms!  `SignatureAlgorithm.ES256`, `ES384` and `ES512` are now supported.

+- Super convenient key generation methods, so you don't have to worry how to do this safely:
+  -- `MacProvider.generateKey(); //or generateKey(SignatureAlgorithm)`
+  -- `RsaProvider.generateKeyPair(); //or generateKeyPair(sizeInBits)`
+  -- `EllipticCurveProvider.generateKeyPair(); //or generateKeyPair(SignatureAlgorithm)`
+  The `generate`* methods that accept an `SignatureAlgorithm` argument know to generate a key of sufficient strength that reflects the specified algorithm strength.

+- *100% LINE TEST COVERAGE!* every line of JJWT code (excluding generic `lang` package language helper code) is guaranteed to be executed during a build.
+The `cobertura` maven plugin enforces 100% coverage for all new code in the future too.
+This means that JJWT will be stable and regression tested for all future releases, ensuring a stable (and cryptographically sound) codebase for the long future.

 ### 0.4

 - [Issue 8](https://github.com/jwtk/jjwt/issues/8): Add ability to find signing key by inspecting the JWS values before verifying the signature.